Karina-00/Mission-Python-Space-Game/README.md

 # Space game
-This game was created using a book "Mission Python" of Sean McManus.
+This game was created using a book "Mission Python" by Sean McManus.

 ![Book image](images/_book.jpg)